Acute radiation syndrome: Notable cases

-The following table includes only those known for their attempted survival with ARS.
-These cases exclude chronic radiation syndrome such as Albert Stevens, in which radiation is exposed to a given subject over a long duration.
-The table also necessarily excludes cases where the individual was exposed to so much radiation that death occurred before medical assistance or dose estimations could be made, such as an attempted cobalt-60 thief who reportedly died 30 minutes after exposure.
-The result column represents the time of exposure to the time of death attributed to the short and long term effects attributed to initial exposure.
+The following table includes only individuals known to have symptoms of ARS.
+Excluded are cases of chronic radiation syndrome, such as the case of Albert Stevens.
+Chronic radiation syndrome is characterized by an exposure of lower doses of radiation, over a longer duration, than with ARS.
+The table also excludes cases where an individual was exposed to so much radiation that death occurred before medical assistance or dose estimations could be made, such as an attempted cobalt-60 thief who reportedly died 30 minutes after exposure.
+The result column represents the time from exposure to the time of death.
 As ARS is measured by a whole-body absorbed dose, the exposure column only includes units of gray (Gy).